zonear/jquery.enhanceanchors/README.md

 The purpose of this plugin is to improve the usability of your site by simple transition trick - Traditional anchor link instantly warps the viewport to said location, offering the user the same experience as moving between sites.
-EnhanceAnchors... well, enhances anchortags with a smooth transition between places, thus helping the user to maintain situational awareness - Where am I right now.
+EnhanceAnchors... well, enhances anchortags with a smooth transition between places, thus helping the user to maintain situational awareness.

 ## Prerequisites